rod-laycock/VivariumMonitoring/README.md

 Temperatures will be recorded to the SD card, and I will look to expand this to push them to an API going forward so I can visualise the data.

+# Beyond basics
+Once we have the basics dowm, I would like to extend this to have online data backup, web interface for changing settings / viewing the current state, push notification to my phone via an approved app.
+I would also like a touchscreen UI to sit on top of the vivaria.